Turkey delivers 250bp rate hike in line with expectations

 The Turkish central bank’s monetary policy committee (MPC) on December 21 announced a policy rate hike of 250bp, taking the benchmark to 42.50% (chart).
 The latest increase in the regulator's tightening cycle was in line with market expectations.

-The MPC said it would end the cycle, which has delivered seven straight months of rate hikes, as soon as possible, it said in a statement accompanying the latest raising of the rate.
+The MPC said in a statement that it would end the cycle, which has delivered seven straight months of rate hikes, as soon as possible.

 The tightening process was launched in June, following the appointment of Turkey’s post-election new economic team by the Erdogan regime.